Elasticsearch::Persistence

 Compatibility

-The library version numbers follow the Elasticsearch major versions.
-The main branch is compatible with the latest Elasticsearch stack stable release.
+The version numbers follow the Elasticsearch major versions.
+Currently the main branch is compatible with version 8.x of the Elasticsearch stack.

 Rubygem Elasticsearch